 Staples prides itself on being a one-stop-shop for all your recycling needs.
-It accepts pretty much anything that can be found in an office, including batteries, flash drives, bluetooth speakers, mice, keyboards, coffee machines.
+It usually accepts pretty much anything that can be found in an office, including batteries, flash drives, bluetooth speakers, mice, keyboards and coffee machines.
 Like Best Buy, Staples’ trade-in program nets you a Staples gift card.

-PRO TIP: When you sign up for Staples Rewards, you’ll earn $2 back on every recycled ink or toner cartridge.
+PRO TIP: When you sign up for Staples Rewards, you’ll earn $2 back in rewards on every recycled ink or toner cartridge.

 Secure the Call works with domestic violence centers, senior citizen centers, police and sheriff departments by reconfiguring old mobile phones to only be able to call 911.
-The organization is currently working on a COVID-related initiative to repurpose old phones into video call devices for patients in quarantine.
+The organization is currently running a COVID-related initiative that repurposes donated phones into video call devices for patients in quarantine.